xxirfanx/builder-non-gki/README.md

 ---

-## 📬 Report Violations
+## Report Violations

 If you discover that this workflow is being used commercially or in violation of the GPL-3.0 license, please report it via the Issues section or contact by email to maintain transparency and fairness.

 ---

-**⚖️ Respect GPL and the open-source community.
+**Respect GPL and the open-source community.
 The kernel is free — don’t turn it into a tool for profit.**